Heart Inflammation

 Family history and genetics

-Genetics play a role in the risk of developing all three types of heart inflammation.
+Genetics play a role in the risk for all three types of heart inflammation.

 Lifestyle choices